CoreElectronics/CE-PiicoDev-RV3028-MicroPython-Module/README.md

 Once an event has occured a call to `getTime(eventTimestamp = True)` will return the time of the last event.

-Note that the Makerverse Supercap Real Time Clock module has a pull-up resistor connected to the EVI pin so this function defaults to detecting a falling edge.
+Note that the PiicoDev Real Time Clock module has a pull-up resistor connected to the EVI pin so this function defaults to detecting a falling edge.

 Parameter | Type | Default | Description
 --- | --- | --- | ---